 We allow our thoughts to captivate our minds.
 This first seat is God’s plan for your life.
 All those people who sit before you are the stepping stone we must take.
 The enemy is whispering lies.
 Satan finds us alone, vulnerable, and questioning God’s will.
 He secures a spot in our thoughts.
 He speaks to us faintly, repeatedly.
 We don’t even realize it is happening.

 And we don’t move.
-We sit praying to Jesus, “Help us see the plan you have in our life.”
-We remain blind.
+When we sit and pray to Jesus, we ask, “Help us see the plan you have in our life.”
+Yet, we remain blind.
 We sit in the shadows of lies, asking for help, but refusing to move out of fear.

 Sneaky Satan – Strikes!